 10. Does not transmit movement easily.
 The natural resiliency of latex means that movement on one side of the mattress is not transmitted easily to the other side.
 This means that if you sleep with a partner, you will both be a lot more comfortable and will sleep more deeply than you would on a mattress which transmits movement.

 11. Highly durable.
 Latex mattresses are among the most durable types of mattresses.
 They last a lot longer than other types of mattresses before needing to be replaced.
 This high durability is one of the many reasons for the high level of owner satisfaction with latex mattresses.

 2. Cost.
-Latex mattresses tend to be more expensive than a cheap spring coil mattress or polyurethane (PU) foam mattress.
+Latex mattresses tend to be more expensive than a regular spring coil mattress or polyurethane (PU) foam mattress.
 However, this is a case where the extra cost represents extra value.
-A latex mattress is more durable, and part of the cost increase is offset that way (i.e. by needing to replace the mattress less frequently).
+A latex mattress is more durable, and part of the cost increase is offset by the reduced frequency of replacing old mattresses.
 Another factor is the vastly improved performance that a latex mattress offers.
 You'll get a more comfortable sleep, healthier body support and a more hygienic way to sleep when you use a latex mattress.
 Furthermore, a very high-end spring coil mattress may quite easily cost more than a latex mattress, yet do not offer similar performance compared to a latex mattress.

 The take-home message from this list of pros and cons is that latex mattresses deliver a stellar quality of performance.
 There are many advantages and very few disadvantages to purchasing a latex mattress.
-You'll feel more comfortable, well rested, healthier and happier after you sleep on a latex mattress.
+You'll feel more comfortable, well rested, healthier and happier after sleeping on a latex mattress.